basecamp/bc3-api/sections/documents.md

 Update a document
 -----------------

-* `PUT /buckets/1/documents/2.json` allows changing the title and content of the document with an ID of `2` in the Basecamp with ID `1`.
+* `PUT /buckets/1/documents/2.json` allows changing the title and content of the document with an ID of `2` in the project with ID `1`.

 This endpoint will return `200 OK` with the current JSON representation of the document if the update was a success.
 See the [Get a document](#get-a-document) endpoint for more info on the payload.